aws-samples/serverless-patterns/.github/ISSUE_TEMPLATE/new-serverless-pattern-submission.md

 ---
 name: New serverless pattern submission
-about: Describe this issue template's purpose here.
+about: Submit your a new pattern
 title: New pattern submission
 labels: ''
 assignees: jbesw